 Amelie (includes Comptine d'un Autre Ete: L'Apres Midi)

-Every Easter we compile the world's biggest poll of classical music and count down the top 300 pieces.
+Every Easter we compile the definitive poll of classical music.
+Which is the world's favourite piece?

 Discover film music

 From the great composers to their wonderful scores, find out more about the wonderful world of movie music.

 Every Saturday on Classic FM, Howard Goodall dedicates two hours to the greatest film scores.